rjdkmr/gcMapExplorer/docs/commands/coo2cmap.rst

                          Use this to convert all contact maps to ccmap format files.
 Provide suffix of ccmap file names with this option and it will enable the conversion.

-                        Ouput ccmap file name is generated outmatically as follows;
+                        Output ccmap file name is generated automatically as follows;
                         if xlabel is not equal to ylabel: <xlabel>_<ylabel>_<suffix>.ccmap
                         else: <xlabel>_<suffix>.ccmap